 - Starting June 1, fitness centers could offer small group classes with adequate social distancing.
-There is no general use of gym equipment.

 - Starting June 1, personal care services such as acupuncturists and nail salons could open to a limited number of customers.
 There are other safety guidelines.

 - Starting June 1, seacoast beaches could open for transient use, such as swimming, surfing, and running.
 State parking will be limited to 50%.
 On June 5 Gov. Sununu announced that the state would also allow sunbathing on beaches.
 There have been some challenges managing crowds at Hampton beach; on June 29 Gov. Sununu announced a pay increase of $3 per hour for state park staff working in Hampton.

 - Starting June 5, hotels and short-term rentals could resume service.
 According to the governor, "If you are coming from out-of-state to stay at a NH hotel or rental location, you must self-attest to having stayed in your home, only leaving for essential purposes, for the previous 14 days."
 An earlier executive order restricted hotels, motels, AirBnBs, and other short-term rentals to housing essential workers and "vulnerable populations," such as homeless individuals.
 The state never closed campgrounds, although they were limited to members and New Hampshire residents.